 Wondering what the best time to visit Japan is?
-While Japan is a great city to visit any time of the year, we’ve put together a detailed guide for the best time to go to Japan depending on your interests, events and weather conditions.
+While Japan is worth visiting any time of the year, we’ve put together a detailed guide for the best time to go to Japan depending on your interests, events and weather conditions.

 Overall, we think that for most people the best seasons to visit Japan are spring and late autumn.
 Not only is the weather more pleasant (not too hot or too cold) but you can enjoy the beautiful cherry blossoms or autumn leaves.
 Depending on your interests, you might prefer to visit Japan another time.
 Hopefully this guide will help you pick the best time to visit for you.

 Best Time to Visit Japan by Interests

 Watching a Professional Baseball Game – Baseball is the most popular sport in Japan.
 Regular season games are held from late March to October.
 You can learn more and buy baseball tickets here.

 Autumn Leaves – The beautiful autumn leaves can be seen in Tokyo for two weeks in late fall.
 The timing of the autumn leaves varies from year to year but the best time to see the autumn leaves in Tokyo is usually sometime from mid November to early December.

 Good Weather – The months with the best weather in Japan are typically late March, April, November and early December.
 While winter can be cold, it is not too cold to explore Japan if you dress warmly.
 Summer is our least favorite season in terms of weather and it can be very hot and humid with a rainy season from mid June to late July.
-Also watch out for the typhoon season (from May to October with August and September being the peak of the typhoon season).
+Also watch out for typhoon season (from May to October with August and September being the peak of the typhoon season).
 You can see the average weather in Japan by month checking specific cities at weatherbase.com.

 Best Season to Visit Japan